aryoda/tryCatchLog/README.md

 Observe that the error did **not** stop the execution of the script so that the next line has been executed too.

-You could have achived the same (but with more code) using
+You could have achived similar behaviour (but with more code and without logging) using

 ```R
 print("Start")